terminusdb/terminus-dashboard/README.md

 # regulum-javascript-sdk
-Javascript Client Libraries and Software Development Tools for Javascript
+Javascript Client Libraries and Software Development Tools for RegulumDB